 Retired in May 2018

-The classic Detroit-style deep-dish pizza can be found just down the street from its former trailer location at Violet Crown Social House.
-The newt third brick and mortar restaurant also serves drinks, salads, and other new menu items.
+Via 313: The classic Detroit-style deep-dish pizza can be found just down the street from its former trailer location at Violet Crown Social House.
+The new third brick-and-mortar restaurant also serves drinks, salads, and other new menu items.

 Retired in April 2018

-The menu at the casual East Side sandwich shop is simple: paninis with charcuterie, cheese, and grilled and roasted vegetables; and a good emphasis on mozzarella and burrata.
-Plus there are Italian wines and beers in bright and airy space, complete with a patio.
+La Matta: The menu at the casual East Side sandwich shop is simple: paninis with charcuterie, cheese, and grilled and roasted vegetables; and a good emphasis on mozzarella and burrata.
+Plus there are Italian wines and beers in a bright and airy space, complete with a patio.

 Retired in March 2018